 You will also need to get familiar with game engines like Unity.
 Besides that, you will need to make sure that you are working with someone who has at least some design skills.

 Above all, don't let the bigger picture scare you away.
 Start small.
 Make a card game, a word game, or something equally simplistic.
-Browse over edX's game development courses and start one.
+Choose to learn Python programming with Udemy, or browse over edX's game development courses and start one.

 Remember, learning how to make a video game from scratch isn't something you can do in one weekend, but it will pay off if you will put enough effort!